 Burt Rutan founds Rutan Aircraft Factory, which would go on to develop 12 different aircraft, including models popular with homebuilders who would construct personal aircrafts from kits.
 Eight years later, Rutan co-founds Scaled Composites to focus on aerospace research.

-Robert “Hoot” Gibson (Aeronautical Engineering ’69), a decorated naval pilot, becomes the first Cal Poly graduate in to travel to space as a NASA astronaut aboard the Space Shuttle Challenger.
+Robert “Hoot” Gibson (Aeronautical Engineering ’69), a decorated naval pilot, becomes the first Cal Poly graduate to travel to space as a NASA astronaut aboard the Space Shuttle Challenger.
 Image courtesy of NASA.
 On February 6, the crew’s wake-up song was “Ride High,” Cal Poly’s fight song requested by Gibson.

 While piloting NASA’s 10th Space Shuttle mission, Hoot Gibson takes an iconic photo of fellow astronaut Bruce McCandless performing an untethered spacewalk.
 Image Courtesy of NASA.